How to Configure OData Endpoint in Advanced Mode

 - Select a connection to your data source.

 - Define the endpoint model — select the data to publish, optionally adjust OData entities and associations between them.

 - Configure endpoint security settings.

-- Specify the endpoint name and some other settings and click the Create button.
+- Specify the endpoint name and some other settings and click the Save endpoint button.

-After you select the endpoint creation mode, OData Endpoint Wizard opens.
-On the first wizard page, you need to select a connection to publish data from or create a new one.
+After you select the endpoint creation mode, the OData Endpoint Wizard page opens.
+On the first wizard step, you need to select a connection or create a new one to publish data from.

 Selecting Data to Publish

-On the second wizard page, you need to define which data to publish via the endpoint.
+On the second wizard step, you need to define which data to publish via the endpoint.
 The way you define it depends on the mode, selected on the first step.